 We have tested the Celeron N3050 in an HP 15 laptop configuration with 4GB of RAM and a 500GB 5,400rpm hard drive.
 As noted previously, the N3060 runs only slightly faster.
 The difference isn’t noticeable during real-world computing activities.

 As you can see in the video, the N3050 paired with 4GB of system memory can handle the daily tasks well.
 It provides sufficient power for running multiple web browser tabs with heavy web pages opened, Office applications, and even some photo and video editing.
 However, applying image adjustments and effects and video exports take some time, so the CPU definitely isn’t recommended for that type of activity on regular basis.
-With the current video drivers, the chip has some high-definition video playback issues.
+With the current video drivers, select programs running on the N3050 had some high-definition video playback issues.
 For instance, playing 1080p and 4K YouTube videos VLC Media Player program and in Google Chrome web browser produces very high CPU loads and dropped video frames.
 On the other hand, in Microsoft Edge browser these videos run smooth with much lower CPU load.

 Also, the reviewed N3050 and its Intel HD integrated graphics struggled with running most of the popular games, even some relatively light titles.
 Again, future driver updates might bring improved gaming performance, but currently you can play without big lags only League of Legends and Minecraft among the blockbuster games.
 We have also tested Dota 2, Skyrim, and Counter Strike GO.
 The processor and its IGP weren’t able to achieve gameplay at above 20 fps in these games.